UniFormal/uniformal.github.io/doc/setup/index.md

 #### Binary Disribution

+Since Fall 2017, a new binary version of MMT is released every six weeks.
+See the [development roadmap on GitHub](https://github.com/UniFormal/MMT/milestones) for scheduled improvements.

 A list of releases can be found on the [GitHub Releases page](https://github.com/UniFormal/MMT/releases/).
 The newest binary can be downloaded by clicking the top most item on the list.